lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 ## Create the 'triggering' preset
 - Add a new preset
 - Untick 'Use current state'
-- Add the following 'do nothing' API command:
+- Add the following 'do nothing' API command: "&NN"
-'''
-&NN
-'''
 - Set the preset ID to: **99**

 ![Screenshot The 'Triggering Preset' Configuration](./assets/trigger_preset.jpg)